robertjankowski/robertjankowski.github.io/_pages/cv.md

 * Sep 2020 - Sep 2021 **Student researcher**
   * _Prof.
 Holyst’s group of Physics in Economy and Social Sciences at Warsaw University of Technology_
-  * Design agent-based models on complex networks in project: _Signed Relations and Structural Balance in Complex Systems: From Data to Models_
+  * Designing agent-based models on complex networks in project: _Signed Relations and Structural Balance in Complex Systems: From Data to Models_

 * Jul 2020 - Sep 2020: **NLP Research Intern**
   * _Samsung R&D Institute Poland_